danieljharvey/another-react-basic-starter/README.md

 This is a fork of [spacchetti-react-basic-starter](https://github.com/justinwoo/spacchetti-react-basic-starter), which is in turn a fork of the original [LumiHQ/React-Basic-Starter](https://github.com/lumihq/react-basic-starter).

-It removes the Nix stuff (as it's great, but a little overwhelming for a beginner) and added a more fully featured sample app to demonstrate that indeed, making (semi) nice things is possible with this setup.
+It removes the Nix and Spacchetti stuff (not because that stuff is not great, but I was concerned it may be too many new concepts at once for a beginner) and added a more fully featured sample app to demonstrate that indeed, making (semi) nice things is possible with this setup.